Back to Tutorials

 What changed, and what didn't

-Nothing about the agent changed in this part.
+Nothing about the agent changed anywhere in this part.
 Same instructions, same tools, same memory from Part 1.
-All we changed is how the output leaves the building:
+All that changed is how the output leaves the building — and now that you've seen each view on its own, here's the full set laid out together:

 • textStream for a plain typing effect,